alexbenko/alexanderbenko.dev/README.md

 <h2>Welcome To the code base for my OLD portfolio site.</h2>

-<p>So I completely remade it.
-The updated tech stack is : Next.js and React Spring for the more advanced animations/transisitons.</p>
+<p>Thetech stack is : Next.js and React Spring for the more advanced animations/transisitons.</p>
 <p>All Styling is vanilla css or applied using javascript/react in line styling.</p>

 Current Speed Test: